 The interface is decluttered, presenting each user with only the screens and information relevant to their specific role.

-This streamlined approach greatly reduces complexity, facilitating rapid user adoption throughout NHS organizations.
+This streamlined approach greatly reduces complexity, facilitating rapid user adoption throughout NHS organisations.

-PM3’s high degree of customization allows you to configure it to align perfectly with your unique NHS processes.
+PM3’s high degree of customisation allows you to configure it to align perfectly with your unique NHS processes.

 This adaptability ensures that PM3 seamlessly integrates with your specific project and portfolio management needs within the context of NHS healthcare.